 Check that there is sufficient fuel and add fuel if insufficient.

-After refueling, securely tighten the tank cap.
+After refueling, securely tighten the tank cap and close the fuel inlet cover.

 - Use ASTM D975 No. 2-D diesel fuel.
 Do not use a substitute fuel of unknown quality as this can negatively affect the engine. - Use a cold-weather fuel that conforms to ASTM standards if using the equipment in a cold weather region.